ftntming/nginx-xmpp/README.md

 (incidentally, nginx also has as [stream module](https://nginx.org/en/docs/stream/ngx_stream_core_module.html), which is like the mail module but without the application protocol and auth handshake support.
 You'd use that to let nginx act as a "dumb" load balancer and TLS terminator.)

+See [this howto](https://www.nginx.com/resources/admin-guide/mail-proxy/) for more information on the mail module and in particular, how to construct your auth service.

 ## TODO

 - [ ] federation/S2S